-The fund is an investment company that applies the accounting and reporting guidance issued in Topic 946 by the U.S. Financial Accounting Standards Board.
-The fund's financial statements have been prepared to comply with U.S. generally accepted accounting principles ("U.S. GAAP").
-These principles require the fund's investment adviser to make estimates and assumptions that affect reported amounts and disclosures.
+The fund is an investment company that applies the accounting and reporting guidance fund's financial statements have been prepared to comply with U.S. generally accepted adviser to make estimates and assumptions that affect reported amounts and disclosur evaluated through the date of issuance in the preparation of the financial statements.
+To a valuation policies described in the next section on valuation. d accounting principles ("U.S. GAAP").
+These principles require the fund's investment res.
 Actual results could differ from those estimates.
-Subsequent events, if any, have been evaluated through the date of issuance in the preparation of the financial statements.
-The fund follows the significant accounting policies described in this section, as well as the valuation policies described in the next section on valuation.
+Subsequent events, if any, have l been American Funds Corporate Bond Fund 18